 In a wide spread emergency event like an earthquake, it could be 3 to 7 DAYS before any emergency responders are available to reach the neighborhoods and businesses in Western Orange County.

-In addition to the CERT Basic Training, there are a number of courses offered to CERT members by FEMA.
+In addition to the CERT Academy, there are a number of courses offered to CERT members by FEMA.
 You can find these courses listed here on our Members page.